ClonedOne/ryofl/README.md

 Before continuing please make sure you have setup the correct paths in `ryofl/common.py`.

+Install requirements with `make init`, and install the package with `make install`.

 ## Testing

-Run tests with `pytest`.
+Run tests with `make test`.

+Testing is done via `pytest`.
 Tests will be automatically discovered by looking in the `tests/` directory for files and functions having `test` as a prefix.

 ## Data